zio/zio/docs/datatypes/tqueue.md

 } yield res).commit
 ```

-In case the queue is empty it will block execution waiting for element you're asking for.
+In case the queue is empty it will block execution waiting for the element you're asking for.

 This behavior can be avoided by using `poll` method that will return an element if exists or `None` otherwise: